mellotanica/uARM/README.txt

 Debian Squeeze, so if you are running a newer version you need to add squeeze's main/contrib/non-free repository to your sources list in addition to emdebian's one.

+###### UNINSTALL ######

+To uninstall the program use ./uninstall.sh script.
+It works as install.sh script, -d option lets you specify a custom directory (selected during installation) to remove the program from.

+The installation script creates a file in this directory named custom_install_directory containing the path to the custom installation if -d option was used during installation.